YOYOYOYOGA-seu/CVariant/README.md

 CVariant(const T* var, size_t n);
 CVariant(const CVariant& var);
 ```
-The constructor do a deepin copy.
+The copy constructor  do a shadow copy with a reference counting, and have a Copy-On-Write mechanism(equal to deepin copy but have better performance), only do a real deepin copy when change the data with reference counting big than 1.

 </br>